Sacramento Truck Accident Attorney

 Common Causes of Truck Accidents

-Truck drivers are trained professionals.
+Truck drivers are trained professionals in the trucking industry.
 Their job is driving a tractor-trailer and they are responsible for safely getting their cargo to its destination.
 Eighteen-wheelers can be hard to maneuver – they have many blind spots – and often drivers are under tremendous pressure due to tight schedules and deadlines, especially delivery truck drivers.
 These issues, however, do not excuse a big-rig driver from negligent driving.
 In fact, a semi-truck driver must be in compliance with many rules, lest he or she be considered negligent, such as maintaining trip/hauling logs and valid and current medical certificates.
-Common causes of truck accidents include:
+Common causes of truck wrecks include:

 - Improper truck loading